-Harlem Stage to Host Geri Allen's Mary Lou Williams Tribute, 3/13-15
+Harlem Stage Hosts Geri Allen's Mary Lou Williams Tribute, Now thru 3/15

 World-renowned composer and pianist Geri Allen presents "A Conversation with Mary Lou: Geri Allen Celebrates Mary Lou Williams" a new music and spoken-word tribute to the legacy of jazz groundbreaker Mary Lou Williams.
 Featuring vocalist/actress Carmen Lundy, bassist Kenny Davis, drummer Kassa Overall.
 Directed by award-winning actress S. Epatha Merkerson ("Law & Order").